iamgoangle/my-react-boilerplate/README.md

 This is a starter kit for first project with React.

 ### Why I created my own starter kit?
-I found the several good repositories for React, but they cannot fulfill for what I wants. some repository it too old version, no one supports it and it's so complicated to start since they have many cli and helper in thier project.
+I found the several repositories for React, In my point of view those repo are good, but they cannot fulfill for what I wants. some repository it too old version, no one supports it and it's so complicated to start since they have many cli and helper in thier project.

 ### What this starter kit will provide you?